limbu-malongo/DataVis_LM/README.md

 ## Programming Assignment 2: Visualize Network Data

+### Summary

+The data chosen was Gnutella peer-to-peer file sharing network of August 4 2002.
+Since this was the first time dealing with non-coordinate data visualization I wanted to challenge my self by selecting one the given data to see if I will get some insights.
+I picked this data because I wanted to explore the concept of community clusters.
+I used all the data of Gnutella peer-to-peer file sharing network of August 4 2002, Nodes represent hosts in the Gnutella network topology and edges represent connections between the Gnutella hosts.
+The visualization was expected to answer the following questions:

+* *Was there any community clusters on Gnutella peer-to-peer network, August 4 2002 data?*
+* *If there were community clusters where they were centred?*
+* *Were the community size of the same size or varying?*

+The visualization answers the above question.
+Community clusters were identified.
+The community clusters were centred at node number shown.
+The size of the vertex is proportional to the size of the community cluster, hence they were of varying sizes.

 ### Instructions

 1. Find some Network Data that you think is suitable and that you would like to visualize.
 Here are some sites that provide links to a wide variety of different graph/network datasets: